 - You don’t need a mixer, a big bowl and a whisk works great for this cake

 - It’s a smaller size cake – perfect for 6 servings

 This page may contain affiliate links, please see my full disclosure policy for details.

-This is what you need to bake and frost this cake.
+This is what you need to make this simple chocolate cake recipe